neutralvibes/pi-cups/README.md

 `docker-compose up -d
 ```

-You should now be able to connect http://hostname:631
+You should now be able to connect to CUPS @ http://hostname:631

 ### Using drivers

-Remember, this is usually for those drivers not already available in CUPS, so see if it's not there first.
+Remember, this is usually for those drivers not already available in CUPS, so see if it's not there already first.

-In-order to setup a printer using one of the patched drivers you have to surf to http://hostname:8631 and download the ppd file for your model of printer.
+In-order to setup a printer using one of the patched drivers you have to surf to http://hostname:8631 and download the ppd driver file for your model of printer.

 In CUPS go to:-